 If anything goes wrong it's important you can contact those involved.
 This will be difficult if you don't have accurate contact information.

 Premium rate numbers are also a favoured trick for squeezing every penny they can out of you.

-Legitimate organisations will rarely, if ever, make glaring grammatical or spelling mistakes, and if so they will usually be an isolated incident.
+Legitimate organisations will rarely, if ever, make glaring spelling or grammatical mistakes, and if so they will usually be an isolated incident.

 7 Are you asked to keep it quiet?